LEADERSHIP

 Kayla brings diversity to FIZYX though her unique background and perspectives

-She has collaborated on growth stock strategies for more than 15 years, and has developed expertise in the psychology underpinning sound portfolio management practices
+Kayla has collaborated on growth stock strategies for more than 20 years, and has developed expertise in sound portfolio management practices

-Kayla also has extensive prior experience in founding, organizing, leading, and developing business and operational policies and procedures for not-for-profit ventures
+Kayla’s prior experience includes founding, organizing and leading a number of enterprises and developing their business and operational policies and procedures

 Education: Bachelor of Science degree from Northern Illinois University